buelowp/sunset/README.md

 # Details
 To use SunPosition, you need to a few bits of local information.
 1. Accurate time.
 If you’re running this with something that can get GPS time or use NTP, then results will always be very accurate.
 If you do not have a good clock source, then the results are going to be very accurate relative to your not so accurate clock.
 For best results, make sure your clock is accurate to within a second if possible.
 Note that you also need an accurate timezone as the calculation is to UTC, and then the timezone is applied before the value is returned.
 If your results seem off by some set number of hours, a bad or missing timezone is probably why.
 1. You need an accurate position, both latitude and longitude, which the library needs to provide accurate timing.
+Note that it does rely on positive or negative longitude, so you are at -100 longitude, but put 100 longitude in, you will get invalid results.
 1. To get accurate results for your location, you need both the Latitude and Longitude, AND a local timezone.
 Without the timezone, the calcuations done are relative to UTC which may not be useful.
 Note that UTC isn't sunrise in Greenwhich, it is the UTC time when sunrises in your location.
+This may be negative if you don't set correct details.
 1. Prior to calculating sunrise or sunset, you must update the current date for the library, including the required timezone.
 The library doesn’t track the date, so calling it every day without changing the date means you will always get the calculation for the last accurate date you gave it.
 If you do not set the date, it defaults to midnight, January 1st of year 0
 1. You can calculate for both the local timezone offset and UTC with related function calls if you would like.
 Local time calculations will return the number of minutes past midnight relative to your provided timezone.
 The UTC calculation will return the UTC time at your location, not the time in Greenwich.
 1. The library returns a double that indicates how many minutes past midnight relative to the set date that sunrise or sunset will happen.
 If the sun will rise at 6am local to the set location and date, then you will get a return value of 360.0.
 Decimal points indicate fractions of a minute.